12ff806/12ff806.github.io/_posts/2017-07-09-debmirror.md

 Problem: 'gpgv: can't check signature: public key not found'
 ------------------------------------------------------------

-when running debmirror script, it fails with a error similar to this one
+When running debmirror script, it fails with a error similar to this one

 ```sh
 [GNUPG:] ERRSIG AED4B06F473041FA 1 2 00 1374050431 9